Skip to content

 “I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.” -Isaiah 45:7

-In these raw moments, I find myself navigating new normals, searching for joy in both laughter-filled days and ones heavy with grief.
+In these raw moments, I find myself navigating new normals, searching for joy in both days filled with laughter and ones heavy with grief.
 My faith has deepened, paradoxically, even as my trust wavers.
 As we grappled with the loss of our friend– a healing we never even had time to pray for – I wanted to snatch the reins back from God and rewrite the story.

 Finding Purpose When Healing Doesn’t Come